Shutterfly Canvas Review

 So, I took a risk.

-I tested Shutterfly’s abilities by using an iPhone image sourced off of a friend’s Facebook.
+I tested Shutterfly’s abilities by using an iPhone image sourced from a friend’s Facebook.
 After all, not everyone is going to have professional-grade photographs to be printed.
 So, this experiment was a means of seeing how well the company might deal with an order coming from an everyday, run-of-the-mill customer.

 And guess what happened…